A school event planning checklist to set you up for successSeptember 7, 2020

 You’ve made it – the final countdown to your event is on!
 Now is the most crucial time to ensure everything is in order.
 During this week you should double-check the following details:

 - Contact all suppliers and confirm shift times and the equipment they are bringing

 - Check the weather report if it’s an outdoor venue

-- Finalize the packing of any gift bags or marketing materials
+- Finalise packing any gift bags or marketing materials

 - Update all parties with the final registration numbers

-- Send your attendees a last-minute email outlining everything they need to know for the day
+- Send your attendees a last-minute email outlining everything they need to know before the day.

-Once your attendees have checked in and your event has started regularly check in on each stakeholder throughout the event.
-This way you can assess if there are any suppliers, speakers, staff, or attendees that require assistance.
-If you run into any problems on the day, try to address the situation as quickly as possible without drawing too much attention to the situation.
+Once your attendees have checked in and your event has started, regularly follow up with each stakeholder throughout the event.
+This way you can assess if any suppliers, speakers, staff, or attendees require your assistance.

 Post-event wrap up